July 3, 2025

 Key Recommendations:

-• Strengthen civic engagement by meeting people where they are and use technology to ensure broader community participation in urban planning.
+• Strengthen civic engagement by meeting people where they are and using technology to ensure broader community participation in urban planning.

 • Invest in multimodal transportation systems to address mobility challenges and reduce traffic congestion.